-Registration for SAE Clean Snowmobile Challenge must be completed online.
-Teams are required to select which class they will be participating in.
-Online registration must be done by either (a) an SAE member or (b) the official faculty advisor connected with the registering university and recorded as such in the SAE record system.
+- Registration for SAE CSC must be completed online. - Teams are required to select which class they will be participating in. - Online registration must be done by either - a) an SAE member - b) the official faculty advisor connected with the registering university and recorded as such in the SAE record system.